 12.1.1.
-As from the official date of entry into force of the 06 series of amendments, no Contracting Party applying this Regulation shall refuse to grant approval under this Regulation as amended by the 06 series of amendments.
+As from the official date of entry into force of the 07 series of amendments, no Contracting Party applying this Regulation shall refuse to grant approval under this Regulation as amended by the 07 series of amendments.

-12.1.2 As from 36 months after the date of entry into force, Contracting Parties applying this Regulation shall grant approvals only if the vehicle type to be approved meets the requirements as amended by Supplement 2 to the 06 series of amendments of this Regulation.
+12.1.2 Type approval and conformity of production verification provisions, as specified in this Regulation as amended by the 06 series of amendments, remain applicable until the dates referred to in paragraphs 12.2.1. and 12.2.2.